luvolondon/fvtt-module-jitsiwebrtc/README.md

 # How to use
 To use this client you have to enable A/V in the Game settings.
 The module will replace the easyrtc client of vanilla FVTT.
 You can either connect via the Jitsi server by leaving the Signalling Server on "Foundry VTT".
 Or switch to a custom, self-hosted Jitsi server.
-A great documentation for installing your own server can be found here: https://www.vttassets.com/articles/installing-a-self-hosted-jitsi-server-to-use-with-foundry-vtt
+A great documentation by solfolango77 for installing your own server can be found here: https://www.vttassets.com/articles/installing-a-self-hosted-jitsi-server-to-use-with-foundry-vtt

 The video stream is configured for a resolution of 240 pixels height.
 This could later be part of GUI configuration settings.